Skip to main content

 • evidence expectations

-• tool policy hints
+• optional enforced tool policy

 • provider and model defaults

-• capability and credential scope guidance
+• capability and credential scope requirements/guidance

 • session_id